 Within a basketball game, there are high levels of contact for all players and staff.
 These risks can be reduced during training and games by utilising specific guidance.
-When the government gives the opportunity to return to competitive basketball, members will have to be aware that the return will be managed to reduce the risk of COVID-19 spreading further than is necessary.
+When we decide to return to competitive basketball, members will have to be aware that the return will be managed to reduce the risk of COVID-19 spreading further than is necessary.

 Should a teammate or opposition player in a recent training or match develop COVID-19 symptoms, all of those who have participated in the session will require isolation, as per the Government guidelines.
+You should only get tested if you then present with symptoms.
+Should you get a test without symptoms and it is negative, there is still a possibility of becoming symptomatic as the virus is known to be dormant for up to 10 days after contact.